 Considering an SPF Rig but Unsure How to Get Started?

 In short, make sure your rig builder is someone you trust and are completely comfortable with.
 This is a lifelong investment, and cutting corners usually ends up costing you more money in the long run.
-It’s crucial to work with the pros — contact your local IDI Distributors to get started!
+Working with the pros is crucial.

 By: Ken Allison, Director of Business Development